It is well known — or should be — that spark is not secured by default. It is right there in the docs

 Unittesting Spark applications is not that straight-forward.
 For most of the cases you’ll probably need an active spark session, which means that your test cases will take a long time to run and that perhaps we’re tiptoeing around the boundaries of what can be called a unit test.
 But, it is definitely worth doing it.

+So, should I?
 Well, yes!
-Testing your software is always a good thing, and it will most likely save you from many headaches, plus, you’ll be forced to have your code implemented in smaller bits and pieces that’ll be easier to test, thus, gain in readability and simplicity. …
+Testing your software is always a good thing, and it will most likely save you from many headaches, plus, you’ll be forced to have your code implemented in smaller bits and pieces that’ll be easier to test, thus, gain in…

 This is a different kind of article than the ones I usually write, but I thought it was important to write it.
 It will have some technical details at the end about a relevant side project, but it is definitely not technical in content.
 I wrote this in hope that it will be helpful to someone, because my experience could have been avoided with a little bit of more information.